Deep Throat: Mr. Mulder, "they" have been here for a long, long time.

 - In the later sections of Half-Life, it is revealed that the dimensional rift at the beginning of the game was not a completely random coincidence.
 The piece of crystal that made the particle accelerator go crazy and open portals to another dimension was of same the type that another department at the research facility used in their development of teleportation technology for a very long time.
 Not only is the Lambda Core a huge device several stories tall and powered by its own nuclear power plant, the Addon Opposing Force shows quite clearly that expeditions to other dimensions have been going on for years and they have their own zoo for captured alien wildlife.

-- Weregeek begins with Mark drooling at a look on dice and being chased by The Hunters.
+- Weregeek begins with Mark drooling at a look on dice and being chased by the Hunter of Monsters.
 He is saved by Joel and the others, who explain to him that he is a weregeek, just like themselves, which is why he was being hunted.
 It is much later explained that Joel, in fact, is the leader of La Résistance hunting the Hunters and he knows much more about them than he tells anyone.

 - The SCP Foundation approaches this trope from the side of the mysterious research organization, and plays with it quite a bit.
 The foundation has warehouses and biological containment sites full of things that simply should not be, which they constantly struggle to explain, or at least understand even after over 150 years of operation.
 In the world of the foundation, Magic A Is Magic A is horrifyingly deconstructed, and Sufficiently Analyzed Magic may only make you realize that the object previously deemed harmless is actually destroying the fabric of spacetime.
 There are times when the reader finds themselves understanding why its entirely reasonable for someone to be Killed to Uphold the Masquerade.
 The consequences of a Broken Masquerade are potentially The End of the World as We Know It.